Smart Branding Leads to Success

 The Six P’s

-Personality: Personality is what connects emotionally with audiences.
+- Personality: Personality is what connects emotionally with audiences.
 Expressed in the tone, “voice” and style of communications, personality defines the unique traits of your brand.
-Their creative expression ensures your company is approachable, likeable and respected.
+Their creative expression ensures your company is approachable, likable and respected.

 Having distilled the research and gone through the Six Ps exercise, the information you need to identify your UBI™ should be apparent and your brand creative exploratory process can begin.